 Since 2007, worldsteel has published a single annual global CO2 emissions intensity together with an energy intensity metric.
-These numbers are weighted based on both the geography as well as the % split between the Blast Furnace – Basic Oxygen Furnace (BF-BOF) and scrap-based Electric Arc Furnace (EAF) global steel production routes.
+These numbers are weighted based on the % split between the Blast Furnace – Basic Oxygen Furnace (BF-BOF) and scrap-based Electric Arc Furnace (EAF) global steel production routes.

 As of this year’s publication, for the 2021 data onwards, this global average value for both intensities now also incorporates a contribution from Direct Reduced Iron (DRI)-based EAF steel production, given its rising importance as a key steelmaking process.

 The slight increase in the reported figures is largely explained by this adjustment in the methodology and does not represent an increase in the global trend of CO2 emissions and energy intensity, both remain largely stable.

 We consider that this new approach to calculating the global metric more accurately reflects global steel production today and in the future.
 Both the CO2 emissions and energy intensity for previous years have not been recalculated to reflect this change.

 Further information on the worldsteel CO2 data collection methodology (including scope, boundaries and emission factors) can be found here: Climate Action data collection – worldsteel.org.

 |Energy intensity by